TaP: A Taxonomy-Guided Framework for Automated and Scalable Preference Data Generation

 \section{Abstract}

-Conducting supervised fine-tuning and preference fine-tuning on large language models (LLMs) requires high-quality datasets to improve their ability to follow instructions and align with human preferences and values.
-However, constructing such datasets is resource-intensive, and most available datasets for supervised and preference fine-tuning are in English.
-To address these challenges, we propose the \underline{\textbf{Ta}}xonomy-Guided \underline{\textbf{P}}reference Data Generation (TaP) framework, which facilitates automated and scalable construction of preference datasets across various languages.
-TaP is grounded in a structured taxonomy that allows fine-grained control over dataset composition, thereby ensuring both diversity and comprehensive coverage.
-We employ TaP-generated datasets to perform supervised and preference fine-tuning on various LLMs.
+Conducting supervised and preference fine-tuning of large language models (LLMs) requires high-quality datasets to improve their ability to follow instructions and align with human preferences and values.
+However, constructing such datasets is resource-intensive, and most publicly available datasets are in English.
+To address these challenges, we propose the \underline{\textbf{Ta}}xonomy-Guided \underline{\textbf{P}}reference Data Generation (TaP) framework for automated, scalable preference dataset construction across languages.
+TaP uses a structured taxonomy to provide fine-grained control over dataset composition, ensuring diversity and broad coverage.
+We use TaP-generated datasets to perform supervised and preference fine-tuning on multiple LLMs.
 Experimental results demonstrate that LLMs trained on TaP-generated datasets outperform those trained on existing open-source datasets.
-Remarkably, LLMs trained on TaP-generated datasets surpass the performance of those trained on an open-source dataset that is 180 times larger.
+Remarkably, LLMs trained on TaP-generated datasets outperform models trained on an open-source dataset that is 180$\times$ larger.